What You Should Know About Chinese Business Culture

 China has quickly established itself as a world leader.
-Which means there is a multitude of businesses across the globe, looking to take advantage of China’s booming economy.
-Doing business in China though is very different from doing business in most places in the world.
-The Chinese business culture has a number of traits you probably won’t encounter anywhere else.
+Which means there’s a multitude of businesses across the globe, looking to capitalize on China’s booming economy.
+Doing business in China is very different from most places in the world.
+The Chinese business culture has a number of unique traits.

-It’s important to be prepared and to know what to expect in order to avoid any detrimental loss of business due to mere misunderstandings.
-Being a regular business traveler to China, you most probably know many tricks of the trade, but refreshing your memory and being well-informed can go a long way.
-In this blog post, we help you to understand the Chinese business culture.
+It’s important to be prepared and to understand what to expect in order to avoid any potential loss of business due to misunderstandings.
+Being a regular business traveler to China, you probably already know many tricks of the trade.
+Nevertheless, refreshing your memory and keeping well-informed can go a long way.
+In this blog post, we’ll help you prepare to understand the Chinese business culture.

 Greetings in Chinese Business Culture

-Understanding Chinese Business Culture: Westerners are generally used to shaking their business associate’s hands as a form of greeting but it works differently in China.
-Slight nodding is their common way of greeting, however, you may be offered a handshake but it’s important to wait for your Chinese counterpart to offer their hand first.
+Westerners typically shake hands with their business associates as a form of greeting.
+In China, slight nodding is the more common way of greeting.
+You may be offered a handshake but it’s important to wait for your Chinese counterpart to offer their hand first.
 Formal introductions are very important to the Chinese as it’s the first step to establishing an interpersonal relationship.
 Therefore, it’s important to take note of these when they are mentioned.
 Most people will be addressed by a title followed by their name and it’s important for you to do the same.
 For example, when addressing people, refer to their professional title such as ‘Director Wang’ or ‘General Manager Lee’.
-It is considered rude to introduce yourself so when being introduced, stand up, smile and make eye contact for the duration of the introductions.
+It’s considered rude to introduce yourself so when being introduced, stand up, smile, and make eye contact for the duration of the introductions.

 Insider tip: Applause is common when greeting a crowd and reciprocation is expected.